alain57/swissas-dev-tools/README.md

 ![ScreenShot](doc/show_case.png)
 ![ScreenShot](doc/show_review.png)

-*   A setting menu wher the plugin can be configured
+*   A setting menu where the plugin can be configured

 ![ScreenShot](doc/settings.png)